Globally +-regular varieties and the minimal model program for threefolds in mixed characteristic: Lifting + -stable sections from divisors

-as in \autoref{subsec.AdjointAnalogsOfS^0}, where $\pi : X^+ \to X$ is the natural map.
 Set to be the line bundle on $X^+$ corresponding to $K_X + S + B - M$.
-Twist the top row by $K_X + S - M$ and reflexify and twist the bottom row by $\sN$.
-Then using the additional downward inclusions given that $B$ is effective, we obtain the leftmost square in the commutative diagram with exact rows:
+Twist the top row of the above diagram by $K_X + S - M$ and reflexify, then twist the bottom row by $\sL$.
+Using the additional downward inclusions given that $B$ is effective, we obtain the leftmost square in the commutative diagram with exact rows: